gpappsoft/privacyidea-docker/README.md

 >
 > Also check the [Security considerations](#security-considerations) before running the image or stack in a production environment.

-While decoupling the privacyIDEA image from dependencies like Nginx, Apache or a database vendors, a complete stack gives all possibilities to run privacyIDEA with your favorite components.
+While decoupling the privacyIDEA image from dependencies like Nginx, Apache or a database vendors, it is possible to run privacyIDEA with your favorite components.

 If you prefer another approach or would like to test another solution, take a look at the [Khalibre / privacyidea-docker](https://github.com/Khalibre/privacyidea-docker) project.
 This project might be a more suitable solution for your needs.